-Capcom vs. SNK 2: Mark of the Millennium 2001 (known in Japan as Capcom vs. SNK 2: Millionaire Fighting 2001) is a 2D fighting game developed and distributed by Capcom for arcades (using the Sega NAOMI GD-ROM hardware) in August 2001.
+Capcom vs. SNK 2: Mark of the Millennium 2001 (known in Japan as Capcom vs. SNK 2: Millionaire Fighting 2001) is a 2D fighting game developed and distributed by Capcom for arcades (using Dreamcast-based Sega NAOMI hardware) in August 2001.

 The sequel to Capcom vs. SNK: Millennium Fight 2000, Capcom vs. SNK 2 is Capcom's last entry into its short-lived crossover series with rival SNK.
 In addition to several new characters from a variety of Capcom and SNK series, the game revamps both the "Ratio" system (removing character-specific strength ratings, allowing players to freely customize the strength of each fighter in their team) and the "Groove" system (tripling the number of Grooves while adding Groove-specific gameplay mechanics, or "subsystems").
 The game also includes a new six-button layout and 3D backgrounds (in similar vein to Marvel vs. Capcom 2: New Age of Heroes).